 in 1896, who was looking for a "tough nut" to make sure his growing mining camp didn't get out of hand.
 However, after just six

 months, Bravin decided that there

-lawman and Alvord moved on the Willcox.
+and Alvord moved on to Willcox.
 Little did Bravin know

 that the two would meet again under far different circumstances.

 Again he obtained work as a town constable but commanded very little respect as by this

 time he had become a serious alcoholic.
 By the turn of the century, Alvord had given up on being a

 lawman and joined with the many outlaws he had befriended over the years.
 Starting with cattle rustling, he later formed a gang with

 Billy Stiles and began to commit armed robberies.
 After a

 Milton, Alvord was arrested and taken to the Cochise County Jail.